Harvest collaborates and cultivates relationships with community organizations providing support and sharing God’s love with our neighbors.

 Food Ministries

 Food insecurity has increased significantly during these difficult and uncertain times.
 The people of Harvest donate non-perishable food items for pantries and with their financial support.
-This support goes to students and families at Abel Elementary and Samoset Elementary Schools as well as helping provide food to those impacted by the 2022 hurricanes that hit our state.
+This support goes to students and families at Abel Elementary and Samoset Elementary Schools as well as helping provide food to clients of our community-church partners.

 Bridge a Life